Richard Green (chancellor): Early life

 Green was born in Menifee, Arkansas in 1936.
 When he was two years old, Green and his three siblings traveled by train with their mother, who moved to Minneapolis, Minnesota.
-He grew up in a Minneapolis housing project, and spent time in a reform school.
+He grew up in a Minneapolis housing project and spent time in a reform school.
 He later rose to become a teacher, principal, and then the first black Superintendent of the Minneapolis Public Schools.

 Selection as Chancellor

-Green was selected over other black finalist Dr. Bernard Gifford to become the first black Chancellor of the New York City Public Schools.
+Green was selected over other black finalists Dr. Bernard Gifford to become the first black Chancellor of the New York City Public Schools.
 Green had the support of New York City Board of Education President Robert F. Wagner, Jr. over United Federation of Teachers President Sandra Feldman, who favored Dr. Gifford.
 On March 3, 1988, Green was installed as Chancellor at a ceremony at Erasmus Hall High School in Brooklyn.
 He inherited a school system plagued by low graduation rates, a high dropout rate, truancy, guns and other violence, and assembled a team of educators to work with him in addressing these issues and making a difference in academics and safety for the schoolchildren of New York City.
 In the fall of 1988, Green and UFT President Sandra Feldman made peace with each other by holding a human-sized yellow pencil together on a public school stage, as they welcomed the only group of new schoolteachers which he recruited into the system at a special ceremony.